Shangmin-Chen/Whisperrr/OVERVIEW.md

 ## System Architecture

-Whisperrr is a modern, microservices-based audio transcription platform that leverages OpenAI's Whisper library for high-quality speech-to-text conversion.
-The system is designed with scalability, maintainability, and performance in mind.
+Whisperrr is a simplified, lightweight audio transcription platform that leverages OpenAI's Whisper library for instant speech-to-text conversion.
+The system is designed for simplicity, performance, and immediate results without persistence overhead.

 ### High-Level Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                        Whisperrr Platform                      │
+│                    Whisperrr Platform (Simplified)             │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
 │  ┌─────────────────┐    ┌─────────────────┐    ┌─────────────┐ │